The seven steps to being a Training Adviser

 For most learners there will come times when they wish to share successes or failures.
 Successes should be praised and recognised.
 By the same token, people rarely do better after a failure or difficulty by being told where they went wrong.
 Most people are more likely to improve and eventually succeed if they receive some form of positive encouragement.

 As you get to know a person’s strengths you can use feedback to strengthen the encouragement.
-For
+For example:

 ‘Most people experience a set back at some point in their training.
 It comes at different times for different people.
 The thing to do is to learn from it and to have another go.
 For example, I know you enjoy and are very good at leading team meetings.
 Can you solve this problem with the planning permission by getting the team together to work on it as one group, rather than you trying to solve it alone?’